saniaki/Gaussian-Process-for-Epoxy/README.md

 The method is presented in the following paper for non-parametric models: <br>
-Uncertinty Qualification of Material Models for Process Simulation, O. Fernlund et al., (2020) SAMPE VIRTUAL SERIES https://www.nasampe.org/page/2020VirtualSeries <br>
+O. Fernlund et al., "Uncertinty Qualification of Material Models for Process Simulation" (2020) SAMPE VIRTUAL SERIES https://www.nasampe.org/page/2020VirtualSeries <br>

 Three temperature cycle can be considered: